calum-r-maclellan/DeepLearning_COVID19/README.md

 This repo complements my other COVID-19 repo, SGAN-COVID19, by generating the results for the supervised architectures.
 Since the SGAN discriminator utilised the ResNet-18 architecture, but trained it in a semi-supervised way, results with the vanilla supervised model could be produced to compare the learning regimes.

-Just like in the SGAN-COVID19 repo a Jupyter Notebook, compatible with Google Colab, has been provided to allow replication of the results.
+Just like in the SGAN-COVID19 repo a Jupyter Notebook (COVID_classifier.ipynb), compatible with Google Colab, has been provided to allow replication of the results.
 See Experiments in the README.md of SGAN-COVID19 (https://github.com/calum-r-maclellan/SGAN-COVID19/blob/main/README.md).

 TODO: add model weights.